You'll Never Eat Lunch in This Town Again

 You'll Never Eat Lunch in This Town Again is a memoir by Julia Phillips, detailing her career as a film producer and disclosing the power games and debauchery of New Hollywood in the 1970s and 1980s.
 It was first published in 1991 and became an immediate cause célèbre and bestseller.
-The book was reissued in 2002 after the author's death.
+The book was reissued in 2002 after the author's death, and a kindle edition was released in 2024.

 Background

 In partnership with her husband Michael, Julia Phillips was one of the most successful film producers in Hollywood during the 1970s.
 Their second film, The Sting, grossed almost $160 million and won seven Academy Awards, making Julia the first woman to win a Best Picture Oscar.
 Their third film, Taxi Driver, brought them a second Oscar nomination and won the Palme d'Or in 1976.
 In 1977 they co-produced their most financially successful movie, Steven Spielberg's $300 million-grossing Close Encounters of the Third Kind.

 However, Julia had long indulged in a self-destructive lifestyle of excessive drug consumption, and it had begun to affect her work.
 François Truffaut, one of French cinema's most iconic directors and a star of Close Encounters (playing "Claude Lacombe", a French government scientist in charge of UFO-related activities in the United States), blamed her for that film's budget difficulties, and she was eventually fired during post-production because of her cocaine dependence.

 Phillips, by now divorced, spent the following years on a downward spiral which included, by her own account, spending $120,000 on cocaine, before entering therapy to recover from her addiction.
 Then, in 1988, having been out of Hollywood for eleven years, she sold all her assets to produce The Beat, about a kid in a tough neighbourhood trying to teach poetry to local gangs.
 It was a critical and commercial disaster, grossing less than $5,000 at the box office, and Phillips turned to penning her scathing memoir to escape her financial difficulties.